Morocco earthquake toll passes 2,800 as rescuers search for survivors

 Footage from the remote village of Imi N'Tala, filmed by Spanish rescuer Antonio Nogales of the aid group Bomberos Unidos Sin Fronteras (United Firefighters Without Borders), showed men and dogs clambering over steep slopes covered in rubble.

-"The level of destruction is ... absolute," said Nogales, struggling to find the right word to describe what he was seeing.
+"The level of destruction is... absolute," said Mr Nogales, struggling to find the right word to describe what he was seeing.
 "Not a single house has stayed upright."

 Despite the scale of the damage, he said rescuers searching with dogs still hoped to find survivors.